Edwards-Wilkinson limit for a stochastic advection-diffusion PDE

-\begin{remark} The field \(\Psi(t,x)\) is equal to \(1\) iff \(Q\) is divergence-free, see \cite{Dunlap-Gu}, thus the first part of the theorem covers the case where the correlation function is divergence-free.
+\begin{remark} The field \(\Psi(t,x)\) is equal to \(1\) iff \(Q\) is divergence-free, see \cite{Dunlap-Gu}; if $Q$ is also integrable, then a slight modification of the proof in Section \ref{Sec:Proof_inc_compr} shows that $V_{\rm eff}^2= \int_{\R^d} Q(z)\dd z$ in this case, thus the first part of the theorem covers the case where the correlation function is divergence-free and integrable.
 The point is that the divergence-free condition allows for the control of the SPDE, \eqref{eq:transport}, even if the correlation function of the noise is not smooth, or compactly supported.
-In fact, \textbf{Assumption \ref{assump-covariance}} allows for Kraichnan-type noises, corresponding to \(g(\xi)=\langle \xi\rangle^{-(d+\zeta)}\), for \(\zeta\in(0,2)\).
+In fact, \textbf{Assumption \ref{assump-covariance}} allows for Kraichnan-type noises, precisely we can take \(g(\xi)=\langle \xi\rangle^{-(d+\zeta)} \), for \(\zeta\in(0,2)\).
 On the other hand, it seems possible \textbf{Assumption \ref{Assump_compressible}} is too strong.
-Indeed, the results of \textbf{Section \ref{Sec:Cor_Fun_estimates}} can be proved under the assumption that \( Q \) is differentiable and Lipschitz, see \textbf{Remark \ref{rem:weaker_assum}}.
-Here, we work under \textbf{Assumption \ref{Assump_compressible}} in order to use the results of \cite{Dunlap-Gu}, specifically, \eqref{eq:DG_result_compressible}.
+Indeed, the results of \textbf{Section \ref{Sec:Cor_Fun_estimates}} can be proved under the assumption that \( Q \) is twice continuously differentiable, see \textbf{Remark \ref{rem:weaker_assum}}.
+Here, we work under \textbf{Assumption \ref{Assump_compressible}} in order to use the results of \cite{Dunlap-Gu}, specifically, the estimate \eqref{eq:DG_result_compressible} below.
 We believe that \eqref{eq:DG_result_compressible} remains true under weaker assumptions on \( Q \), but we do not pursue this here in order not to detract from our main result. \end{remark}